deepaksood619/deepaksood619.github.io/docs/python/others/boto-and-boto3/readme.md

 ** you would have to use a [paginator](http://boto3.readthedocs.io/en/latest/guide/paginators.html), or implement your own loop, calling list_objects() repeatedly with a continuation marker if there were more than 1000.

-## Resource
+### Resource

 - higher-level, object-oriented API
-- generated fromresourcedescription
+- generated from resource description
 - uses identifiers and attributes
 - has actions (operations on resources)
 - exposes subresources and collections of AWS resources